alipirani88/samosa/index.md

 # SAMOSA

-SAMOSA is a Snakemake computational workflow for performing strain level detection from Metagenomic samples.
+A Snakemake workflow to perform strain level detection from Metagenomic samples.

 ![Workflow](/dag.svg)